ioBroker/ioBroker.zigbee/README.md

 * (arteck) Setting to use exposes instead of internal device description

 ### 1.4.1 (2020-12)
-* (o0shojo0o) added a kelvin posibility into colortemp
+* (o0shojo0o) added a kelvin possibility into colortemp
 * (asgothian) Hue_calibration for exposed devices (Use requires PR on zigbee-herdsman-converters, PR is being worked on)
 * (asgothian) fix Tuya Thermostat: restore lost property "preset"
 * (asgothian) Change for Device Availability: Stagger initial ping by 200 ms to prevent network congestion due to a large number of ping requests